-A feasibility study on Low carbon and active travel hubs has also been undertaken, with recommendations on types of facilities and potential locations across Shetland.
+A feasibility study on low carbon and active travel hubs has also been undertaken, with recommendations on types of facilities and potential locations across Shetland.

-Community Councils across Shetland were approached by Council officer to suggest active travel routes to be created or upgraded in their area.
-An initial assessment of suitability if the suggestions has been carried out, which has informed the development of the ATS.
+Community Councils across Shetland were approached

+by Council officers to suggest active travel routes to be created or upgraded in their area.
+An initial assessment of suitability of the suggestions has been carried out, which has informed the development of the ATS and further appraisal and prioritisation of the routes will be undertaken in relation to the finished strategy.